SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Experiments

 \section{Experiments}

 We evaluate SAM on four diverse tasks: 3D landmark detection on chest CT, 2D landmark detection on hand and pelvic X-rays, and 3D universal lesion matching on CT.
-Comprehensive ablation studies are performed to analyze the effect of the proposed coarse-to-fine structure and negative sampling strategies, as well as the selection of data augmentation approaches and other hyper-parameters.
-We also compare our self-supervised method with widely-used registration methods~\cite{heinrich2013mrf, Avants2008ANTS, Rueckert1999FFD}, supervised landmark detection~\cite{Sun2019HRNet, Li2020landmark} and embedding learning~\cite{Yan2018graph, Yan2019Lesa} methods.
+Our self-supervised method is compared with widely-used registration methods~\cite{heinrich2013mrf, Balakrishnan2019VoxelMorph, Avants2008ANTS, Rueckert1999FFD}, supervised landmark detection~\cite{Payer2019landmark, Li2020landmark, Sun2019HRNet} and lesion matching~\cite{Cai2021DLT, Yan2018graph, Yan2019Lesa} methods, and other feature extraction~\cite{Calonder2010BRIEF} and network pretraining methods~\cite{Chen2019Med3D, Zhou2020Genesis}.
+We will briefly describe our results on 3D CT registration and direct readers to~\cite{Liu2021SAME} for more details.
+As extensions of SAM, we further explore using SAM for network initialization and training SAM with auxiliary label information.